1aurend/color-lock/README.md

 This tutorial will teach you core React concept through building a colorful keypad lock.
 If you checkout the master branch of this repo (enter `git checkout master` in terminal), install dependencies if you haven't already (`npm install --save`), and run `npm start`, you can see a working version of the lock.

-To start, you'll want to check out the starter-code branch (`git checkout starter-pack`).
+To start, you'll want to checkout the starter-code branch (`git checkout starter-pack`).
 This branch contains a blank React app, which is what we'll be working from.
 You'll notice that our repo contains two folders: public and src.
 The public folder contains just a single file *index.html*.
 You might also notice that this html file is pretty empty.
 There's some header info, but the body of our page contains only a single div called 'root'.
 That's because React is going to take the JSX we write in our js files and use it to dynamically update the html that lives in that root div.

 To get a sense of how this works, let's look in src.
 There you'll see a file called *index.js*.
 It contains this line of code `ReactDOM.render(<Lock />, document.getElementById('root'));` (plus some import statements).
 Essentially, what that line of code says is find the component called 'Lock', which we will write in a minute, see what it says should appear on the screen based on the current state (a concept we'll cover later) and put the corresponding html in the root div.
 Okay, okay-- that's a mouthful.
 Let's make the component 'Lock' to see how this works.